 Entertainment No Longer Deductible: For decades, the line for deductible meals on a sole proprietor’s tax return was called Meals and Entertainment.
 Businesses could deduct a variety of entertainment expenses such as golf outings and charter-fishing trips - even coliseum skyboxes if the activities were (somehow) related to business.
 The entertainment expense, however, was scratched in 2018 by the Tax Cuts and Jobs Act of 2017.
 Entertainment costs, with the possible exception of a staff holiday party or picnic, are no longer deductible.

 We discuss travel meals in our article on Deductible Travel Expenses.
 Travel meals get reported on the same line as other deductible meals.
-They are also subject to the same 50% limitation (discussed below: Note business meals are 100% deductible in 2021 & 2020).
-Business owners can also claim a per diem amount for meals during business travel.
-Meal costs incurred on trips that do not qualify as deductible business trips remain deductible so long as they meet the definition of a business meal that follows.
+They are also subject to the same 50% limitation EXCEPT FOR 2021 & 2022 - business meals are 100% deductible in 2021 & 2022 (discussed below).

 When a Meal’s a Business Meal

 Before we get into the technical definition of a deductible business meal, let’s share my common-sense definition.
 The simplest way to describe a deductible business meal is one that passes all five of the following tests:

 - With a business associate or customer/client, that